jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/input-output/input-output-parameter-passing.md

 ![](images/Input%20Output%20Parameter%20Passings.118.jpeg)

 The last picture is an acceptable substitute for implicit state assignment.
 It is actually explicit state assignment, but it looks like a real connection between A and B. A rule though: state assignment takes two arguments: destination = source.
-In the notation on the left you have to follow the direction of the line you’d get between A and B if you ignore the call thing in between to find out which is the first argument and which is the second.
+In the notation on the left you might follow the direction of the line you’d get between A and B if you ignore the call thing in between to find out which is the first argument and which is the second.
 In text code it goed from left to right.
 In the diagram It goes from ... < >.
 B is destination A is source.
 I mean B is the one that gets the line.
 B is source of line, but destination of assignment.

 #### Argument Access Summary